randomouscrap98/badsbs2/README.md

 make run
 ```

-If you're not on linux, you should be
+If you're not on linux, you should be.
+But it does run on Windows/etc

 ### Manual steps

-I recommend just running make if possible.
+*I recommend just running make if possible.*

 The manual steps for linux setup are:

 ```shell